programatik29/axum-tutorial/src/basics/index.md

 # Basics

-In this chapter, basics of axum web apps will be explained in a way that allows you to use axum right away. (which we encourage you to do so you can learn even faster)
+In this chapter, basics of an axum web app will be explained.
+We encourage you to write code as you learn.
+You can try to do challenges if provided at the bottom or you can try to do your own challenges.

-Concepts explained here will be covered in detail in next chapters.
+### Development - Todo

+This chapter covers basics to get you started.
+More details about topics are provided in next chapters.